next-theme/theme-next-docs/source/docs/getting-started/index.md

 ![Default Scheme – Muse](/images/docs/next-default-scheme.png)
 {% endnote %}

-Now you've installed and enabled NexT.
-In next steps we will change some settings including personalization and third-party services integration.
+If everything is OK, in next steps we will change some settings including personalization and third-party services integration.

 ### Hexo Configuration